How to Read a Skincare Label Without Getting Confused

 Essential Oils

-Natural, yes: but not always safe for skin.
+Natural, yes, but not always suitable for every skin type.

 Some people tolerate them well, but if your skin is reactive, it’s best to avoid them.